| 2nd

 1777 Christian D Rauch German sculptor

-1803 Gugliemo Libri [della Somaia], Italian/French mathematician/book collector
+1803 Gugliemo Libri [della Somaia], Italian/French mathematician/book

 1807 Tomasz Napoleon Nidecki composer